 In all debate, any matter of procedure in dispute shall be settled, if possible, by reference to Robert’s Rules of Order.
 If this reference is inadequate, procedure may be determined by motion supported by the majority of trustees in attendance.

-9.12 Personal and direct access by phone or mail with each individual trustee is available.
-The telephone numbers and addresses of individual trustees may be accessed through the Division Office.
+11.2 Personal and direct access by phone or email with each individual trustee is available.
+The telephone number and email address of individual trustees may be accessed through the Division Office.

-9.13 Power to act is given to the Board as a whole.
+11.3 Power to act is given to the Board as a whole.
 Individual trustees are only parts of that whole and like parts of the human body, cannot operate independently (SSBA Trustee Handbook).
-Therefore, any concern brought forth by a ratepayer may be placed as an item on the agenda of the regular meeting by a member of the Board.
+Therefore, any concern brought forth by a member of the public may be placed as an item on the agenda of the regular meeting by a member of the Board.
 Concerns will be dealt with by a quorum of the Board.
 Any subsequent communication will be made through the Board Chair or Director or designate, or as otherwise directed by the Board.

 The Board expects that anyone wanting to use a recording device at a public Board meeting shall obtain prior approval of the Chair.